-While the Bachelor of Business Administration is primarily delivered in face-to-face mode, online teaching and learning will be incorporated across the program (some breadth electives may be taken by distance education).
+While the Bachelor of Primary Education Studies is delivered in face-to-face mode, online teaching and learning will be incorporated across the program.
 Each student is required to have an laptop computer and internet connectivity.
-Competence and confidence in the use of information and communication technology is seen as essential for business professionals.
+Competence and confidence in the use of information and communication technology is seen as essential for all students.